ccostagliola/cc_logger/README.md

 ## Example of use

-The following example shows the typical use of the Logger singleton, outputting an `int`, and `std::string`, and a user data type.
+The following example shows the typical use of the Logger singleton, outputting an `int`, an `std::string`, and a user data type.
 The user data type is composed of another user data type.

 ### user_data_test.hh